rust-lang/rust/0000-open-options.md

 Even if the access mode is read-only, it seems all operating systems can still create a new file (for whatever use reading from an empty file may be).

 ### Truncate
 `.truncate(true)`

 Open an existing file, and truncate it to zero length.
 Fails if the file does not exist.
 Attributes and permissions of the truncated file are preserved.

-Truncating will not work in read-only or append mode.
-Some platforms may support this, but Rust does not allow this for cross-platform consistency (besides it being sane behaviour).
+Truncating will not work if the access mode is not write-only or read-write (e.g. read-only and/or append mode).
+Some platforms may support this, but Rust does not allow it for cross-platform consistency (besides it being sane behaviour).

 On Windows truncating will only work if the `GENERIC_WRITE` flag is set.
 Setting the equivalent individual flags is not enough.

 ### Create and truncate
 `.create(true).truncate(true)`

-The logical combination of create and truncate.
+Open an existing file and truncate it to zero length, or create a new file if it does not already exists.

+Like `.create(true)`, even if the access mode is read-only it seems all operating systems can still create a new file.

+Contrary to only `.truncate(true)`, with `.create(true).truncate(true)` Windows _can_ truncate an existing file without requiring the `GENERIC_WRITE` flag.
+But for cross-platform consistency Rust should not allow this if the access mode is not write-only or read-write.
+TODO: What to do if the access mode is set with the Windows-specific `.access_mode()`?

+On Windows the attributes of an existing file can cause `.open()` to fail.
+If the existing file has the attribute _hidden_ set, it is necessary to open with `FILE_ATTRIBUTE_HIDDEN`.
+Similarly if the existing file has the attribute _system_ set, it is necessary to open with `FILE_ATTRIBUTE_SYSTEM`.
+See the Windows-specific `.attributes()` below on how to set these.

 ### Create_new
 `.create_new(true)`